D1aoBoomm/GI-PIP/README.md

 * https://github.com/NVlabs/stylegan2-ada-pytorch
 * https://github.com/adriansahlman/stylegan2_pytorch

 For DCGAN implementation, we used:
 * https://github.com/csinva/gan-vae-pretrained-pytorch
 * https://github.com/DmitryUlyanov/deep-image-prior

 For Auto-Encoders used to generate Anomaly Score loss, you need to rename your model's file as `ae.pth`, and put it in `inversefed\AE_model\{dataset}`, for example: `inversefed\AE_model\CIFAR10\ae.pth`.

 For DCGAN and StyleGAN2 used in GIAS,  put them under the corresponding folder in `inversefed/genmodels/`.
 Check `inversefed/porting.py` for more details.

+If you want to build your own network, please modify `inversefed/AE_model/models/builder.py` and add your own pytorch module here.

 Specifically, for pytorch versions higher than v1.11, we have fixed it according to the following patch:

 * https://github.com/NVlabs/stylegan3/commit/407db86e6fe432540a22515310188288687858fa
 * https://github.com/NVlabs/stylegan3/issues/188
 ## Running Expriments

 ### Basic Options